drwpow/lightspeed-image-loader/README.md

 | `pngquant`   | (object)            | Specify PNGquant options ([view options][pngquant-options]).                                       |
 | `svgo`       | (object)            | Specify [SVGO][svgo] options.                                                                      |

-\_Note: because this loader passes images on to [file-loader][file-loader], you should be able to use any options from file-loader loaders within this config.
-However,
-**don’t use this loader for anything other than images!**
+_Note: because this loader passes images on to [file-loader][file-loader], you should be able to use any of its options within this config.
+However, **don’t use this loader for anything other than images!**_

 #### Example